Santhosh007joker/MATLAB-Robotics/README.md

 disp(tform)   % 4x4 transform: position + orientation of the end effector
 ```

+`getTransform()` is doing all the actual work here.
+Feed it a configuration (a set of joint angles) and it returns exactly where the end effector sits in space as a homogeneous transform, position and orientation bundled into one 4x4 matrix.

+### Inverse Kinematics (IK)

-**Inverse Kinematics (IK)** runs the same question in reverse, and it's the one that actually matters when you're planning a move: the end effector needs to land on a specific point, so what joint angles get it there?
+This runs the same question in reverse, and it's the one that actually matters when you're planning a move: the end effector needs to land on a specific point, so what joint angles get it there?
 Unlike FK, this usually doesn't have a single clean answer.
 Multiple joint configurations can reach the same point, and sometimes none can if the point's out of reach entirely.
 So instead of a direct formula, MATLAB solves it as an optimization problem.

 ```matlab
 ik = inverseKinematics('RigidBodyTree', robot);